 The fitting of violin tuning pegs is one of the things that needs to be done by a professional.
-I am including the instructions here so that you realize what must be done to properly fit a violin peg.
-In addition to needing specialized tools costing several hundred dollars, if not done properly, can lead to damage to the violin or at minimum pegs that won’t hold at all.
+I am including some basic instructions here so that you realize what must be done to properly fit a violin peg.
+In addition to needing specialized tools, costing several hundred dollars, if not done properly, it can lead to damage to the violin or at minimum pegs that won’t hold at all.
 Even when done by a professional it takes time and care and cannot be rushed.
-The pegs must be tapered at just the right shape a little at a time by turning them inside a specially made peg shaver which resembles a fancy pencil sharpener.
+The pegs must be tapered at just the right shape a little at a time by turning them inside a specially made peg shaver, which resembles a fancy pencil sharpener.
 The taper of the peg is very crucial so that the peg will create the proper friction in the hole to stay where you put it and neither keep pushing in or want to pop out.
-The holes in the peg box are prepared by using a reamer with the same taper as the shave to gently expose a clean smooth surface of fresh wood.
+The holes in the peg box are prepared by using a reamer with the same taper as the shaver to gently expose a clean smooth surface of fresh wood.

 Tools needed to fit a violin peg

-1. Insert the reamer into the peg hole and turn it gently to remove enough wood to create a smooth surface.
+1. Insert the reamer into the peg hole and turn it gently to remove enough wood to create a smooth properly tapered surface.
 Do not use force with the reamer to avoid damaging the maple and creating a misshapen hole or cutting too much.
 Only remove enough to create a fresh hole.